HELOC vs Renovation Loan in Ottawa (2026) — Best Financing Compared

 Frequently Asked Questions

-What's a HELOC interest rate in Ottawa 2026?
+What is a HELOC interest rate in Ottawa in 2026?

 Can I use my mortgage to finance a renovation?

-CMHC program: up to $80,000 at 2% interest over 15 years for building a secondary suite (basement apartment, coach house, garden suite).
-Massive value vs HELOC (6-8%) for any secondary suite project.
-Eligibility includes principal residence requirement and zoning conformance.
+A CMHC program offering up to $80,000 at 2% interest over 15 years to build a secondary suite — basement apartment, coach house, or garden suite.
+At 2% it is dramatically cheaper than a HELOC or construction loan.
+Eligibility includes a principal-residence requirement and zoning conformance.

 Is the Canada Greener Homes Loan still available?

-Yes for eligible retrofits: up to $40,000 interest-free over 10 years.
-Eligible measures: insulation, heat pumps, windows/doors, solar, mechanical ventilation.
-Requires pre-and-post EnerGuide assessment.
-Stack with provincial Save on Energy programs and federal Greener Homes Grant where available.
+Yes, for eligible retrofits: up to $40,000 interest-free over 10 years for insulation, heat pumps, windows and doors, solar, and ventilation.
+It requires pre- and post-retrofit EnerGuide assessments and can stack with provincial Save on Energy programs where available.

 Related Ottawa Contractor Resources